PacktPublishing/Hands-on-Data-Visualization-with-Bokeh/README.md

-# Hands-on-Data-Visualization-with-Bokeh
+# Hands-On-Data-Visualization-with-Bokeh
-Hands-on Data Visualization with Bokeh, published by Packt
+Hands-On Data Visualization with Bokeh, published by Packt